-For analysts familiar with population estimation using other large-scale educational survey databases such as those produced by, for example, the OECD PISA program or IEA studies, the analysis of PIAAC data will present relatively few difficulties after becoming familiar with the conceptual foundation and the methodological, operational, and analytical details of the study, especially the BQ framework (OECD, 2011a) and the BQ itself (OECD, 2010).
+For analysts familiar with population estimation using other large-scale educational survey databases such as those produced by, for example, the OECD PISA program or IEA studies, the analysis of PIAAC data will present relatively few difficulties after becoming familiar with the conceptual foundation and the methodological, operational, and analytical details of the study, especially the BQ framework (Organisation for Economic Co-operation and Development, 2011a) and the BQ itself (Organisation for Economic Co-operation and Development, 2010).
 For those unaccustomed to working with complex survey sample data, the technical report as a whole, this chapter in particular, and the analytical tools provided by the Consortium should contain sufficient technical information and references to support statistically correct analysis.